-4.10.1 After a sample has been extracted and during subsequent analyses (i.e. quantification and amplification), the DNA extract may be stored at 4°C. For longer storage periods, the extract should be frozen at approximately -20°C. These extracts are in-progress work product during this stage(s).

-4.10.2 Following DNA testing, any leftover DNA extracts will be put into a plastic zip bag and/or coin envelope and given a new item number in ILIMS.
+- 4.10.1 After a sample has been extracted and during subsequent analyses (i.e. quantification and amplification), the DNA extract may be stored at 4°C. For longer storage periods, the extract should be frozen at approximately -20°C. These extracts are in-progress work product during this stage(s). - 4.10.2 Following DNA testing, any leftover DNA extracts will be put into a plastic zip bag and/or coin envelope and given a new item number in ILIMS.
 An ILIMS barcode will be printed and placed on the envelope containing the extracts.
 Individual tubes may also be sealed with parafilm or other sealant to prevent leakage and/or evaporation if desired.
 DNA extracts will be stored in the laboratory evidence freezer at approximately -20°C pending return to the submitting agency.
 Additionally, a 'store frozen' sticker should be placed on the outside of the envelope containing DNA extracts prior to returning them to the agency.

 - 5.1 An appropriate reagent blank (for each type of extraction) will be carried through all extraction steps to check the purity of the reagents being used.
 There need only be one reagent blank per extraction batch, in which the same lots of reagents are used.
+Questioned and known extraction batches will require separate reagent blanks.
 It is not necessary to have a separate blank for each case that is extracted at the same time.
 When extracting a batch of samples with multiple EZ1 Robots, a single reagent blank may be used, providing the instruments are running concurrently.
-Additional reagent blanks will be incorporated when the sample number exceeds the capacity of available instruments (requiring subsequent runs), so that one blank is included with each run. - 5.2 Presoaking bloodstains with PBS may help to prevent inhibition of amplification by heme products, particularly when analyzing DNA obtained from samples of "heavy" bloodstains (e.g. control bloodstains). - 5.3 These procedures represent the 'usual' protocol for a given material; however, any of these different extraction methods are suitable for all biological materials, though minor modifications may be necessary.
+Additional reagent blanks will be incorporated when the sample number exceeds the capacity of available instruments (requiring subsequent runs), so that one blank is included with each run (Note: it may be preferable to extract additional reagent blanks with each evidence batch in order to accommodate any further testing that may be necessary). - 5.2 Presoaking bloodstains with PBS may help to prevent inhibition of amplification by heme products, particularly when analyzing DNA obtained from samples of "heavy" bloodstains (e.g. control bloodstains). - 5.3 These procedures represent the 'usual' protocol for a given material; however, any of these different extraction methods are suitable for all biological materials, though minor modifications may be necessary.

-DNA Quantification: Real-Time PCR (BI-207)
+DNA Quantitation: Real-Time PCR (BI-207)

-1.1 DNA methodologies that employ the PCR, such as STR analysis, necessitate consistent quantification of human DNA to obtain optimum data.
+1.1 DNA methodologies that employ the PCR, such as STR analysis, necessitate consistent quantitation of human DNA to obtain optimum data.